Skip to content

 Terminal window

-superplane canvases get <canvas_name> > my_canvas.yaml
+superplane apps canvas get <app_name> > my_canvas.yaml

 # update your YAML to reflect the changes you want to make

-superplane canvases update -f my_canvas.yaml
+superplane apps canvas update -f my_canvas.yaml

 Check the canvas metadata directly: